FreeFem/FreeFem-doc2/_sources/tutorial/wifiPropagation.rst.txt

 A bit of understanding here :

--  The ``:::freefem fespace`` keyword defines a finite elements space, no need to know more here.
+-  The :freefem:`fespace` keyword defines a finite elements space, no need to know more here.
 -  The function ``wall`` return 0 if in air and 1 if in a wall (x and y are global variables).
 -  For this example, random numbers are used for the reflexion and the absorption.
--  The problem is defined with ``:::freefem problem`` and we solve it by calling it.
+-  The problem is defined with :freefem:`problem` and we solve it by calling it.

 Finally, I plotted the :math:`\log` of the module of the solution ``v`` to see the signal’s power, and here we are :